• Facebook

 I love sushi as much as the next person, but making it at home can be time-consuming!
 Why not save some time while creating a light and healthy meal that’s bursting with flavor instead?

-Just think of this Salmon Bowl with Spicy Mayo as your favorite salmon sushi rolls, in deconstructed form.
+Just think of this Baked Salmon Sushi Bowl as your favorite salmon sushi rolls, in deconstructed form.

 Similar to my shrimp sushi bowls, these are served over seasoned rice and layered with broiled salmon, fresh vegetables, spicy sriracha mayo, and wasabi sauce, they capture everything you love about sushi.